 Welcome to the Southington Tax Office!
 The collecting of taxes is both historic and statutory and steeped with legal traditions and precedents.
 While the office operates under the General Statutes of the State of Connecticut in conjunction with the Office of Policy & Management, it also has a very contemporary business dimension with respect to operational policies and procedures, equipment, personnel, forms, collection techniques and public relations.

-A payment that is mailed and bears a legible US Postal Service (USPS) postmark of August 3, 2015 will be considered on-time.
-Metered mail through a service such as Pitney Bowes, Neopost, or Stamps.com will not be considered on-time if the envelope also bears a USPS postmark dated after August 3, 2015.
+A payment that is mailed and bears a legible US Postal Service (USPS) postmark of October 1, 2020 will be considered on-time.
+The stamp of metered mail through a service such as Pitney Bowes, Neopost, or Stamps.com does not constitute a USPS postmark.
+Any payment received after October 1, 2020 solely bearing such a stamp will be considered late.

 LATE PAYMENT WARNING when using a Bank Payment Service like "Bill Pay" - You should be aware that bank payments via a paper check electronically drawn from your bank account (e.g. savings, checking) and mailed to the Tax Collector's office must meet the same postmark requirements mentioned above.
 The date on the paper check is meaningless.
 Furthermore, you should know that we receive many envelopes from banks with "bill pay" checks without a valid USPS postmark.
-Any payment received after August 3, 2015 without a postmark will be considered late.
+Any payment received after October 1, 2020 without a postmark will be considered late.
 Finally, most banks require that you schedule your payment 5 business days before their "deliver by" date.
-Using August 3rd as the due date, this means a bank expects you to schedule payment on July 27th.
-Waiting until July 27th to use a "bill pay" service is a dangerous practice and a potentially expensive late payment and interest experience for the taxpayer.
+Using October 1, 2020 as the due date, means a bank expects you to schedule payment on or before September 25th.
+Waiting until September 25th to use a "bill pay" service is a dangerous practice and a potentially expensive late payment and interest experience for the taxpayer.

 Avoid long lines - pay by mail - send your payment to: